-Ten of the questions on the computer-delivered examination and the paper-based examination will be undergoing beta testing.
+Ten of the questions on the computer-delivered examination will be undergoing beta testing.
 The ten beta test questions will be distributed throughout the examination.
 These questions will not be identified and will not be scored.
 These questions will be psychometrically analyzed to assess whether the questions are too simple, complex, or ambiguous to serve as an adequate basis for measuring candidates' legal qualifications.
 Accordingly, these questions will not be included in the scoring of the candidate's examination or in determining whether a candidate has passed or failed an examination.
 Beta test questions will not be available for review by candidates who do not pass the examination.

 Beta test questions that are found to accurately measure candidates' legal qualifications will be introduced into future examination forms and scored.
 The future examination forms will include different beta test questions.
 In this manner, the USPTO will continue to beta-test new questions in the registration examination to identify questions capable of measuring candidates' legal qualifications and add those questions to the database of questions that can be used and scored in the registration examination.